MOTORCYCLE & SCOOTER TYRE INFORMATION

 Top of Page

-Motorcycle & scooter tyres slowly lose air pressure through the rubber of the tyre, which is why it is important to regularly check the tyre pressures before riding.
+Motorcycle and scooter tyres slowly lose air pressure through the rubber of the tyre, which is why it is important to regularly check the tyre pressures before riding.

-Check tyre pressures once a week & always when the tyres are cold.
+Check tyre pressures once a week and always when the tyres are cold.
 Correct inflation pressures are critical to a motorcycle or scooter's safe handling.

-Incorrect inflation pressures can lead to tyre damage, poor handling & irregular & rapid wear.
+Incorrect inflation pressures can lead to tyre damage, poor handling and irregular and rapid wear.

 Check your owners manuel for the manufacturers recommended tyre pressures.
 On many bikes, recommended tyre pressures can also be found on the chain guard.